How is Zeffy free?

 Here is how you can create the structure of your website:

-- Avoid hiding crucial pages or CTA buttons in a menu or making visitors click multiple times to access the donation link.
+• Avoid hiding crucial pages or CTA buttons in a menu or making visitors click multiple times to access the donation link.
+You should have a clear call to action and a donation page that is easy to access.

-Add a header and a footer, making it visible regardless of the page.
+Add a header and a footer, which are visible regardless of the page.
 These two sections serve as website maps to help locate specific pages quickly.

 Remember that the outline of your website should form a logical and effortless flow.
 Create the right balance between graphics and text, and use ample white space for a clean look and feel.